ndronos/c-nomorph/Adamson-2011/README.md

 Perhaps the reason C has stuck around so long its that its bang for the buck really is historically remarkable, and umlikely to be duplicated.
-For all the advantages over Assembly, it maintains furious performance, and the abstractions then built atop C
+For all the advantages over Assembly, it maintains furious performance, and the abstractions then built atop C (with the arguable exception of Java, whose primary sin is being a memory pig)